openstack/python-monascaclient/README.rst

   positional arguments:
     <subcommand>
-      alarm-create         Create alarm.
+      alarm-definition-create  Create an alarm definition.
+      alarm-definition-delete  Delete the alarm definition.
+      alarm-definition-list    List alarm definitions for this tenant. alarm-definition-patch   Patch the alarm definition.
+      alarm-definition-show    Describe the alarm definition.
+      alarm-definition-update  Update the alarm definition.
-      alarm-delete         Delete alarm.
+      alarm-delete             Delete the alarm.
       alarm-history            Alarm state history.
       alarm-history-list       List alarms state history.
       alarm-list               List alarms for this tenant.
       alarm-patch              Patch the alarm.
       alarm-show               Describe the alarm.
       alarm-update             Update the alarm.
       measurement-list         List measurements for the specified metric. metric-create            Create metric.
       metric-create-raw        Create metric from raw json body. metric-list              List metrics for this tenant.
       metric-statistics        List measurement statistics for the specified metric. notification-create      Create notification.
       notification-delete      Delete notification.
       notification-list        List notifications for this tenant.
       notification-show        Describe the notification.
       notification-update      Update notification.
       bash-completion          Prints all of the commands and options to stdout. help                     Display help about this program or one of its subcommands.

   optional arguments:
     -j, --json             output raw json response